skip to content

 Biography

-I am a Professor at the Faculty of Music and Fellow of Emmanuel College.
+I am Professor of Music History at the Faculty of Music and Fellow of Emmanuel College.
 Previously I was Senior Lecturer in Music at King’s College London, where I also took my undergraduate degree.
 I completed my doctoral studies at Harvard University in 2006, followed by a Fellowship by Examination at Magdalen College, Oxford and a British Academy Postdoctoral Fellowship at the University of Cambridge and Girton College.
 I joined the Faculty at Cambridge in my current post in 2017.

 Publications